Homepage > Blank IRS 8879 Template

 Key takeaways

-• Purpose of the Form: The IRS 8879 enables taxpayers to authorize an electronic return and signifies that the information provided is accurate and complete.
+• Purpose of the Form: The IRS 8879 allows taxpayers to authorize an e-file provider to submit their tax return electronically on their behalf.